What is Competitive Benchmarking? Best Practices

 To follow the best industry practices and perform a thorough competitive benchmarking you can use digital tools that will help you organize and automatize your work.
 Here are some of the most popular tools that will assist you while analyzing your competitive benchmarking metrics.

 While Brand24 is mostly aimed at monitoring your brand’s online presence, it’s a perfect tool for following industry leaders and trends, too.
-You can set up projects to monitor your main competitors and perform social media audits and calculate their presence score.
+You can set up projects to monitor your main competitors and perform social media audits and calculate their presence score, as well as stay on top of important press releases.
+The recently refreshed comparison tab is especially useful for competitive benchmarking.

 Benchmark against your competitors using a media monitoring tool.